aoterodelaroza/acpdb/README.md

 If the `ACP` keyword is present, use the ACP in file `file.s` or the ACP with name `name.s` from the internal ACP database to substitute the ACP-related template expansions (`%acpgau%`, etc.).

+If the keyword TERM is present, write input files for the term calculations.
+There are two possible ways of doing this.
+If the atom (atomic number `zat.i` or symbol `zat.s`), angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
+Instead, if `prefix.s` is given, the training set must be defined.
+This creates files with name `prefix_atom_l_expid.ext` where `atom` is the atomic symbol, `l`, is the angular momentum symbol, and `expid` is the exponent integer ID.
+The number of files generated corresponds to all possible combinations of atom, l, and exponent from the training set.

 #### Description of the Template Format